This lesson was written by Talia Brenner and edited by Katie McCarthy.

 This amendment ensures the freedoms of speech, press, religion, petition, and assembly.
 Over time, laws and court decisions have determined exactly what these freedoms mean, and when they do and do not apply.
 One thing has remained the same, though: people in the United States use these freedoms to express themselves, connect with others, and advocate for causes that they believe are right.

 Activity: The First Amendment in Historical Photos

-Show students the following historic photos.
-For each one, students should identify who the people in the photo are, what is happening, and which First Amendment freedoms are being depicted (there are often multiple!).
-You might display the captions along with the photos, or have students try to deduce what is happening in the photos before they see the caption.
+Show learners the following historic photos.
+For each one, participants should identify who the people in the photo are, what is happening, and which First Amendment freedoms are being depicted (there are often multiple!).
+You might display the captions along with the photos, or have learners try to deduce what is happening in the photos before they see the caption.

 There are many excellent teaching resources about First Amendment freedoms, including full lesson plans.
 The following resources are all available online at no cost.

 The Bill of Rights Institute has a page of educator resources on the topics of Freedom of Assembly, Freedom of Religion, Freedom of Speech, and Freedom of the Press.
 There is also a Student Rights page, includes First Amendment freedoms.
 Each page includes “eLessons” in a variety of formats as well as links to high-quality articles about relevant current events.

 The National Constitution Center’s lesson plans include First Amendment topics.
 There are First Amendment lesson plans available for middle and high school grades.